Supr3mSushi/tic-tac-oe/README.md

 **Flowchart.larp** is a rock/paper/scissors on LARP in flowchart.

 ## Tic-tac-toe by :
 ### - Lucas FERRAND
 ### - Lucas Durand
 ### - Matthieu GUIOT

+# Conway Life Game made by myselft, it was an exercise of positioning to understand the matrices that will later be used for the scrapping project :

+**ConwayLife.py is the game without interface.

+**ConwayLifePygame.py is the game with graphical interface realized with the pygame library.